sobstel/metaphore/README.md

 Solution
 --------

-First process generates new content while all the others get stale content (from cache) until new one is re-generated.
+First request generates new content while all the subsequent requests get (stale) content from cache until new one is re-generated.

 Similar solutions: